 Anytime people deal directly with one another, their relationship is strengthened as a result.
 This is no different with you and your customers.
 Cutting out the middleman by turning to the D2C model will allow you to forge closer ties with your customers and increase their lifelong value.

 Retailers often have branding guidelines in place that the DTC business model will free you from.
 They also often advertise products sold in their stores on their own.
 With DTC, your company is in full control of your marketing strategy and can develop creative ways to acquire new customers.

-Digital-centric — Because DTC brands rely heavily on internet traffic to make their sales, their marketing effort tends to be very heavily focused on digital spaces.
-Digital advertising is highly targeted and provides a great ROI.
+Because DTC brands rely heavily on internet traffic to make their sales, they often leverage digital marketing strategies such as influencer marketing through social media.
+Digital advertising is highly targeted towards the end customer, provides a great ROI, and increases profitability.

 One of the fastest growing pricing models is subscription-based pricing.
 DTC brands are typically subscription-based because it creates a consistent revenue stream for your business and is retention focused, which is extremely important for the success of a DTC company.

 History of the direct to consumer business model

 The rise of the direct to consumer model is relatively recent, at least as a primary means for companies to do business.
 In this section, we'll take a look at how, and why, DTC sales got their start as a major force in business.

 Personal computing: the first retail space to go DTC